Kansas City, MO Office Overview

-The Kansas City Metropolitan Area includes the Briarcliff - Claymont, Red Bridge, and South Plaza - Countryside office space submarkets.
-With a metropolitan population of over 2 million people, Kansas City was originally founded as a port on the Missouri River and has since grown to be the largest city in Missouri.
-A wide variety of business and industry drive the Class A office space market in Kansas City, MO, including the agriculture and federal government sectors.
+The Kansas City Metropolitan Area includes the Briarcliff - Claymont, Red Bridge, and South Plaza - Countryside submarkets.
+With a metropolitan population of over 2 million people, the city was originally founded as a port on the Missouri River and has since grown to be the largest city in Missouri.
+A wide variety of business and industries drive the local market, including the agriculture and federal government sectors.

-As of mid-2017, the Greater Kansas City office market encompasses nearly 26 million square feet of existing office space in properties larger than 50,000 square feet.
-The city is home to numerous corporate headquarters that contribute to the robust Kansas City commercial real estate market.
+As of mid-2017, the market encompasses nearly 26 million square feet of existing office space in properties larger than 50,000 square feet.
+The city is home to numerous corporate headquarters that contribute to the robust commercial real estate market.

-Some of the strongest demand for Class A office space in Kansas City is seen in the Crown Center - Union Hill office market.
-Located between the I-35 interstate and State Route 35, this submarket is home to investment-grade office buildings such as the Crown Center - Pershing Buildings, the 2323 Grand Blvd office building, and Two Pershing Square at 2300 Main Street.
+Some of the strongest demand for Class A space in the city is seen in the Crown Center - Union Hill market.
+Located between the I-35 interstate and State Route 35, this submarket is home to investment-grade buildings such as the Crown Center - Pershing Buildings, the 2323 Grand Blvd building, and Two Pershing Square at 2300 Main Street.

 Top 10 Largest Office Buildings